 Describing exactly what you want your automation software to do.
 How does the perfect workflow look like for what you want to achieve?

-Consider these 3 workflow automation steps as you design your process.
+Consider these 3 workflow software automation steps as you design your process.

 - Draw up your workflow

-Map out your automation workflow from A to Z. Use if and then scenarios to detail your campaign, step by step.
+Map out your automation workflow from A to Z. To make your job easier, you can create a workflow diagram first.
+Use if and then scenarios to detail your campaign, step by step.
 Let’s say you are a freelancer and want to build an email workflow for new subscribers.
 Here’s what you could jot down.

 - A prospect downloads your lead magnet resource, e.g. report or roadmap.

 - They receive a welcome email that explains what they can expect in the coming days.

 - They get a case study that shows your expertise next.

 - They receive another case study that focuses on a different context.